-Then, or otherwise, insert a Mylar bag that is fitted for a typical 5 to 7 gallon bucket (I’ve seen all three size buckets – the diameters of the buckets are the same, but the buckets are simply taller for 6 or 7 gallon).
+Insert the Mylar bag – one that’s fitted for a typical 5 to 7 gallon bucket.
+I’ve seen all three size buckets and the diameter of the buckets are the same.
+Only difference is the buckets are simply a bit taller for 6 or 7 gallon.

 Set the heat setting of the Iron to high (no steam).
 The Iron will not melt the Mylar, so don’t worry.
 If you are worried to ruin the Mrs. good Iron, then buy a cheap one and use it just for this…

-Use a smooth flat board or any sturdy flat smooth object that won’t damage from heat, and place it underneath and across the open end of the Mylar bag.
+Use a smooth flat board or any sturdy flat smooth object that won’t damage from heat.
+Place it underneath and across the open end of the Mylar bag.

 Iron across the open seam of the Mylar, against the board underneath, while stopping just short of the end, leaving an opening to burp out the excess air.